This Is Who I Am (Lena Katina album)

 This Is Who I Am is the debut studio album of the Russian singer-songwriter, Lena Katina, released on 18 November 2014.
-The album marks the beginning of Katina's solo career as she and her former bandmate, Julia Volkova announced the separation of their music group, t.A.T.u. on 2011.
-Katina has writing credits on all of the album's songs including those co-written with her husband, Sash Kuzma.
+The album marks the beginning of Katina's solo career after she and her former bandmate, Julia Volkova announced the separation of their music group, t.A.T.u. in 2011.
+Katina has writing credits on all of the album's songs including those co-written with her ex-husband, Sash Kuzma.
 Musically, the album is a pop genre with rock influences and lyrically it mostly speaks about discovering herself.

-Four singles were released from the album, and her first and lead single of the album "Never Forget" reached No. 1 on the MTV Russia Top 10 and also won the said station - 2011 Video of The Year.
+Four singles were released from the album, the first and lead single "Never Forget" reached No. 1 on the MTV Russia Top 10 and also won the said station – 2011 Video of The Year.
 The remix track of "Never Forget" by Dave Audé also reached No. 1 on the US Billboard Hot Dance Club Play and reached No. 1 in Greece.
-"Lift Me Up" released as the second single and the track has a positive feedback from Spanish audiences.
-The third and fourth singles, "Who I Am" and "An Invitation", have been successful in several Europe countries such as Germany, Italy, Spain and her homeland, Russia.
+"Lift Me Up" was released as the second single and the track gained positive feedback from Spanish audiences.
+The third and fourth singles, "Who I Am" and "An Invitation", have been successful in several European countries such as Germany, Italy, Spain and Katina's homeland, Russia.

 This Is Who I Am received both positive and negative reviews from critics.
 The album was released worldwide as a digital download and the physical copy of the CD was released on Katina's official website.